-Intelligence is vulnerable not only to external but also internal threats.
+Intelligence is vulnerable not only to external but also to internal threats.
 Subversion, treason, and leaks expose our vulnerabilities, our governmental and commercial secrets, and our intelligence sources and methods.
-This insider threat has been a source of extraordinary damage to US national security.
+This insider threat has been a source of extraordinary damage to U.S. national security.
 Countering this threat will require an aggressive national effort.
-In coordination with organizations responsible for areas such as security. information assurance, intelligence and law enforcement. and science technology. the counterintelligence community must develop new policies, tools, and methods to deter, discover, and negate insider threats.
-For example, electronic systems designed to discover unexplained patterns of activities or anomalous events must be put in place, and they must be monitored. these new tools and techniques to our nation's existing arsenal, the counterintelligence community will seek to manipulate foreign spies, conduct aggressive investigations, make arrests and, where foreign officials are involved, expel them for engaging in practices inconsistent with their diplomatic status.
+In coordination with organizations responsible for areas such as security, information assurance, intelligence and enforcement, and science technology, the counterintelligence community must develop new policies, tools, and methods to deter, discover, and negate insider threats.
+For example, more sophisticated audit and analytical tools designed to discover unexplained patterns of activities or anomalous events must be put in place, and they must be monitored.
+Adding these new tools and techniques to our nation's existing arsenal, the counterintelligence community will seek manipulate foreign spies, conduct aggressive investigations, make arrests and, where foreign officials are involved, expel them for engaging in practices inconsistent with their diplomatic status.

-Intelligence Reform Terrorism Prevention Act of 2004 directed the Director of National Intelligence (DNI) to "ensure maximum availability of and access to intelligence information within the intelligence community consistent with national security requirements."
-The National Intelligence Strategy responded to that directive by requiring the Intelligence Community to ensure that its members and customers "can access the information they need when they need it."
+Intelligence Reform The Terrorism Prevention Act of 2004 directed the Director of National Intelligence (DNI) to "ensure maximum availability of and access to intelligence information within the intelligence community consistent with national security requirements."
 More specifically, we have been required to do a much better job of sharing information and to jettison the notion of "ownership" of information - a notion that encourages hoarding rather than sharing.
 This mandate will receive the full support of the counterintelligence community.
-At the same time we must scrupulously protect those pockets of information that are so sensitive that they can be disseminated only to those that meet the criteria for Counterintelligence risk is in access. direct tension with the seamless sharing of information.
-That is, the more readily available one makes classified information, the more likely it is to be somehow compromised, and the easier it is to steal.
+At the same time we must scrupulously protect those pockets of information that are so sensitive that they can be disseminated only to those that meet the criteria for Counterintelligence risk is in access. direct tension with the seamless sharing of That is, the more readily information. available makes classified one information, the more likely it is to be somehow compromised, and the easier it is to steal.

 Several espionage cases have already highlighted this vulnerability and have done incalculable harm to our national security.
 No counterintelligence official can guarantee our nation will never suffer another incident of treason or espionage.
-We can, however, assure the President. the Congress, and American people that we have measurably increased the rigor of our system of national intelligence and have put in place systems, practices, and procedures that make foreign penetration more difficult to accomplish and easier to detect.
-To do this we must expand our efforts into cyberspace.
-We must act jointly to counter espionage; those counterintelligence elements that do not include security and law enforcement must be more closely tied to their security and law enforcement colleagues.
+We can, however, assure the President, the Congress, and American people that we have measurably increased the rigor of our system of national intelligence and have put in place systems, practices, and procedures that make foreign penetration more difficult to accomplish and easier to detect.
+To do this we must expand our efforts into cyberspace to counter foreign intelligence services and other adversaries who are using cyberspace to conduct intelligence activities directed against the U.S. We must act jointly to counter espionage; those counterintelligence elements that not include security and enforcement must be more closely tied to their security and law enforcement colleagues.